ouillie/terminalle/README.md

 | `paste-buffer`    | `<Prefix> ]` |  `Ctrl+]` |

-To reap maximum benefits, add the following to your `.tmux.conf`, to take care of other common tmux shortcuts that do not get mangled by typical terminal emulators:
+To reap maximum benefits, add the following to your `.tmux.conf`, taking care of other common tmux shortcuts that do not get mangled by typical terminal emulators:

 ```bash
 # Generally shorten `Ctrl+b <X>` to `Ctrl+<X>` for various `<X>`.